Eek, illustrating people’s a big subject! Where do you start?

-I’d been teaching illustration for over 15 years before developing this course specifically for House of Illustration so in many ways it’s the distillation of all my many experiences and explorations in figure drawing.
+I’d been teaching illustration for over 15 years before developing this course specifically for House of Illustration so in many ways it’s the distillation of all my many experiences and explorations in figure illustration.

-What can I expect from the course?
+What can I expect from the online course?

 In a nutshell: a range of practical, accessible and useful ways to approach the subject.

 You won’t learn one specific way of depicting people.
 Instead, you’ll work through a series of activities designed to enhance your knowledge and experience of the subject – while always allowing for your own individual interpretation.

 The online sessions will offer a range of useful learning experiences.
 Some practical activities will take place during the online session, such as drawing a model live (with guidance).
 Other sessions will contain lectures/practical demonstrations followed by an explanation of activities to be completed during the following week before the next session.
 There will also be group discussions of work completed and feedback from the tutor at various points throughout the course.